Please change orientation

 Dates: 2015 – 2018

-Program: Residential / Mixed Use tower with 250 studios, 1 and 2 bedroom units, resident skygarden and clubhouse, ground floor retail and restaurants
+Program: Residential / mixed-use tower with 250 studios, one- and two- bedroom units, resident skygarden and clubhouse, ground floor retail and restaurants

 Design Team: Eric Bunge, Mimi Hoang | Marc Puig, Albert Figueras | Wei Wen, Tony-Saba Shiber, Jessica Cheung, Zach Walters, You Chia Lai | Georgia Williams, Brian Chen, Taylor Hagan, Ruomeng Wang, Geraldine Vargas